 If you’re here then it’s likely that you’re looking for a pencil to help you create clean, beautiful sketching before you start the final painting on your canvas.
 There are many pencils available on the market but finding the best pencil for sketching before painting is a hassle if you have to check dozens of pencils manually.

-We’ll also talk about some features to look at while you buy pencils to use on canvas for sketching in this guide.
-There’ll also be some discussion about the benefits of using a pencil to create outlines before finally painting.
+We’ll also talk about some features to look at while you buy pencils to use on a canvas for sketching in this guide.
+There’ll also be some discussion about the benefits of using the best pencils for drawing outlines before finally painting.
 Knowing about these will make your knowledge about pencils and sketching somewhat better, hopefully.

-Benefits Of Using A Good Pencil For Sketching Before Painting
+Benefits Of Using The Best Pencil to Sketch on Canvas Before Painting

 Before we talk about the benefit of using a pencil for sketching, let’s talk about the opposite scenario first: not using a pencil at all.
+You can create different quality lines with the 9B, 6B, 2B, and HB pencils.
 This will help you understand the importance of a pencil much more deeply.

 So when you paint on paper or a canvas, you first create the outlines in your mind and directly start stroking the paintbrush on the surface.
 It’s good but there are high chances that you could miss some intricate details in a painting, for example; a small shape or a pattern.